chef/automate/components/automate-chef-io/content/docs/infra-server.md

       sudo chef-automate deploy config.toml
     ```

-## Install standalone Chef Infra Server using Chef Automate
+## How to Install Standalone Chef Infra Server through Chef Automate

-You can use either a command line option or a configuration file to install Chef Infra Server via Chef Automate.
-Run the commands as the superuser or use `sudo` at the start of each command.
+Use either a command line interface or a configuration file to install Chef Infra Server through Chef Automate.

-### Hardware Requirements
+### Hardware Requirements for Standalone Chef Infra Server Installation

 For a standalone Chef Infra Server installation, see the [hardware requirements for Chef Infra Server](https://docs.chef.io/install_server_pre/) for guidance on memory and number of CPUs.

-### Specify Product on the Command Line
+### Command Line Install of Standalone Chef Infra Server

-When Automate deploys the Chef Infra Server, it automatically configures the Chef Infra
+When Chef Automate deploys the Chef Infra Server, it automatically configures the Chef Infra Server to collect data to send to Chef Automate.
-Server to collect data to send to Automate.
-To deploy standalone Chef Infra Server with Automate, you
+To deploy standalone Chef Infra Server with Chef Automate, you must turn off data collection in the configuration.
-must turn off data collection in the configuration.
+Installations require elevated privileges, so run the commands as the superuser or use `sudo` at the start of each command.

-1. Generate a skeleton configuration file by running:
+1. First, generate a skeleton configuration file by running:

     ```shell
        sudo chef-automate init-config